|Syracuse University||Online MS in Library and Information Science

 Individuals may consider other programs that are available in different states.
 There are online programs with accreditation in New Jersey, Maryland, and North Carolina.
 Each program should be reviewed and determined if it will meet licensure requirements of the state they reside in.

-List of the best campus-based and online CAEP, AASL, or ALA-Accredited library science degrees in Virginia
+List of the best campus-based and online CAEP, AASL, or ALA-Accredited library science degree programs in Virginia

 |Master's: Library Media PreK-12||CAEP||Campus|